FACTBOX-Key spending in Japan's second stimulus package of $1.1 trln

-TOKYO, May 27 (Reuters) - Japan will compile a fresh stimulus package worth $1.1 trillion, which would be among the world’s largest fiscal plans to cushion the economic blow from the coronavirus pandemic.
+TOKYO, May 27 (Reuters) - Japan’s cabinet approved on Wednesday a fresh stimulus package worth $1.1 trillion, among the world’s largest fiscal plans to cushion the economic blow from the coronavirus pandemic.

 Direct spending measures will make up 33 trillion yen of the 117-trillion-yen ($1.1-trillion) package, with the rest mostly set aside for state-affiliated banks to offer financial aid to firms hit by the virus.